UnbendableStraw/homepod-restore/README.md

 # How to restore the first generation A1639 Apple HomePod!
 ## Disclaimer

-**HEADS UP! idevicerestore introduced a bug that breaks restoring 18.0 to OG HomePods.
-You can hang tight while it's fixed, or figure out how to install and use idevicerestore specifically from commit d2e1c4f**

 READ THROUGH THE COMPLETE GUIDE FIRST BEFORE TOUCHING **_ANYTHING_**

 You perform all of this at your own risk with no promises, guarantees, warranty, whatever.
 Mistakes made with software can be restored with software, but mistakes made with hardware will need repair.
 Approach with care